sourdoughbrett/Bot_Brie_Starter/README.md

 - **`Environment_Setup.md`**: Step-by-step guide for setting up your environment, including:
   - Installing the Anaconda distribution.
-  - Configuring the Spyder IDE for seamless script execution.
+  - Configuring the Spyder IDE.
   - Verifying and managing Python dependencies.

 - **`Bot_Tutorials.md`**: Practical examples and tutorials for implementing various trading strategies, including:
-  - How TradingView will transform your algorithmic strategies (see blog too).
   - Getting started with the Bot.
   - Configuring and running sample strategies.
   - Creating and customizing backtesting scenarios.